Life At HKUMed

 Enrichment Scholarships

 Enrichment Scholarships aim to support students’ participation in service and humanitarian work, research attachments, exchange programmes or experiential learning activities.
-The value of scholarship is based on a student’s academic merit and financial need.
+The value of this scholarship is based on a student’s academic merit and financial need.
 The learning value, duration, location of the activity and other factors will also be taken into account.

 Prizes